What is Biodynamic Tea?

 Stronger crops to help withstand climate, diseases etc

 Proven to regularly produce higher quality nutrient-rich plants, that keep fresh longer, store better, and have greater vitality.
+This is due to harvesting on "Leaf Days" where plants focus on producing chlorophyll.

 A way to put more In that you take out from our planet